Our Griswold #8 skillet is between 80 and 100 years old, but doesn't she just look beautiful!

 - While the oven is preheating, wash and dry your pan to be seasoned.

 - When the oven is up to temperature, place your pan in the oven for 10 minutes.
 This ensures that the pan is dry.
 Also the hot pan will help to melt your seasoning oil.
 (Both BuzzyWaxx and Field Company Cast Iron Seasoning Oil are semi-solid.)

-- After 10 minutes, remove the pan from the oven and bump your oven up to 300°F. Apply a very light coat of your seasoning oil to the pan.
-Use a paper towel to wipe as much of the oil off the pan as possible.
-Make sure you get the oil onto all surfaces and in any corners.
+- After 10 minutes, remove the pan from the oven and bump your oven up to 300°F. Use a paper towel to apply a very light coat of your seasoning oil to the pan.
+Make sure you get the oil onto all surfaces and into any corners.
+Use a another clean paper towel to wipe as much of the oil off the pan as possible.

-- Once the oven is up to 300°F, place your pan into the oven for 10 minutes.
+- Once the oven is up to 300°F, place your pan in the oven for 10 minutes.